VG Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on VG specifically: VG IV at 74.86% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 21.46% (roughly $3.05 on the underlying).
+Why this butterfly structure on VG specifically: VG IV at 60.30% is on the cheap side of its 1-year range, which favors premium-buying structures like a VG butterfly, with a market-implied 1-standard-deviation move of approximately 17.29% (roughly $2.42 on the underlying).
 The 28-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated VG expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on VG should anchor to the underlying notional of $14.23 per share and to the trader's directional view on VG stock.
+Position sizing on VG should anchor to the underlying notional of $14.02 per share and to the trader's directional view on VG stock.

 VG butterfly setup

-The VG butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With VG near $14.23, the first option leg uses a $13.50 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The VG butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With VG at $14.02 on that close, the first option leg uses a $13.50 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed VG chain at a 28-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 VG shares for the stock leg in covered calls and collars).

 ActionTypeStrike / BasisPremium (est)